 If you're wondering how to negotiate with an insurance adjuster during a total car loss claim, there are a few steps you can take.
 The first step is to consolidate your records as evidence early in the process.
 This will ensure that all the details are taken into account when calculating how much your claim is actually worth.
 Once you've filed your claim and organized your records, it's time to calculate how much your claim is worth (to the best of your ability).

 Appraisers are looking for ways to reduce their injury claim and save the insurance company some money at their expense.
-In addition, an experienced attorney with years of experience can negotiate for you and achieve a more favorable dollar value for your settlement claim.
-Even so, if your vehicle is damaged again, your claim payment may be reduced, since you have already been paid the full value of your vehicle.
+To counter this, an experienced attorney with years of experience can negotiate for you and achieve a more favorable dollar value for your settlement claim.
+Even so, if your vehicle is damaged again, your claim payment may be reduced since you have already been paid the full value of your vehicle.
 A claims adjuster will determine how much it will cost to repair your vehicle, but knowing its value can help you negotiate.